General information about PriceSpy indexing process

 A shop registers on PriceSpy - this happens one of two ways, a shop notifies us of their interesting in being on the site or we find a shop and adds it.

 We create an agent reader for the shop.
-First we ask if the shop is able to supply us with a price file, if the store does not have a price file we create a scanner to scrape their inventory instead
+First we ask if the shop is able to supply us with a price file.

 Category sorting - This is the first step when we have read in the shops information.
 We map the shops categories against the categories we have on our website.
 The products we do not have an active category for does not gets sorted, that means PriceSpy excludes the category for sorting.
 Excluded categories will show up on our website via PriceSpy RAW.
 The reason for this step is because a shops offers comes as big data packets, by that we mean that the offers can come in packets of hundreds (sometimes thousands) of products and this step helps immensely with the continued sorting for us.